CesiumGS/3d-tiles-samples/glTF/README.md

 ## Common Sandcastle Code

+The sandcastle code for viewing the `EXT_mesh_features` samples is shown in [glTF-Mesh-Features-Samples-Sandcastle.js](glTF-Mesh-Features-Samples-Sandcastle.js)

-The sandcastle code for viewing these samples is shown in [glTF-Samples-Sandcastle.js](glTF-Samples-Sandcastle.js)
+The sandcastle code for viewing the `EXT_structural_metadata` samples is shown in [glTF-Structural-Metadata-Samples-Sandcastle.js](glTF-Structural-Metadata-Samples-Sandcastle.js)

 ## Screenshot